Log in

 • Achievable: The objective should be realistic, but still challenging

-• Relevant: Make sure that the objectives are consistent with your business goals, team goals and individual goals
+• Relevant: Make sure that the objectives are consistent with your business goals, team goals and individual salesperson goals

 • Time-based: Set out an accurate and clear timescale for the objective